High court to hear water dispute between Navajo, government – KION546

 WASHINGTON (AP) — The Supreme Court says it will hear a water dispute involving the U.S. government and the Navajo Nation.

 The high court said Friday it would review a lower court ruling in favor of the Navajo Nation, which spans parts of Arizona, Utah and New Mexico.
 The government signed treaties with the Navajo Nation in 1849 and 1868 that established the reservation.
 It was later expanded westward to the Colorado River, which forms the reservation’s western boundary.
-Water from the Colorado River is at issue in the case.
+At issue in the case is water from the Colorado River, which itself is shrinking in part because of overuse and drought.

 The case dates back to 2003, when the tribe sued, alleging that the federal government in its Colorado River projects had failed to consider or protect water rights of the tribe.
 Most recently, a trial court dismissed the case but a federal appeals court allowed it to proceed.
 The federal government is challenging that result.